 Our code of ethics policy aims to give our employees guidelines on our business ethics and stance on various controversial matters.
 We trust you to use your better judgment, but we want to provide you with guidance if you’re unsure about how you should act (e.g. in cases of conflict of interest).
 We will also use this policy to outline the consequences of violating our code of ethics.

-We are a Certified B Corporation.
+We were previously a Certified B Corporation (2018-2021).
 Certified B Corporations make a public, legally enshrined commitment to considering the impact of their decisions on their employees, suppliers, community, consumers, and environment.
 This is collectively referred to as the triple bottom line, which is embedded into our mission statement.

 This policy applies to everyone we employ or have business relations with.